-Recent nursing school graduates may be easy to hire but when it comes to experienced ones, companies of all sizes are competing for a limited talent pool.
+Recent nursing school graduates may be easy to recruit and hire but when it comes to experienced ones, companies of all sizes are competing for a limited talent pool.

 “Recruiting needs to be focused on the specialty needed,” says Patricia Sweeney, human resource manager at Old Colony Hospice and Palliative Care.
 “The employer must know exactly what skills they need and be able to advertise those skills.”

 When it comes to recruiting nurses, companies have to go after this group in a different way than when recruiting a marketing professional or accountant.
 Often the good nurses aren’t actively looking for a job but would be willing to jump ship for the right opportunity.

 “If you look across all professions people want a pay check but most nurses want to do the best work of their life,” says Dr. John Sullivan, a HR professor, corporate speaker and advisor.
 “It’s not will you pay me.
 It’s do you have the best equipment, do you have the best doctors, do the nurses get the opportunity to make decisions and try new things.”

 Because nurses rank those things higher than a pay check a medical facility that cares for children will likely draw experienced nurse as well as a brand name research hospital like Mayo Clinic.
 But it doesn’t mean the small institutions can’t recruit good nurses.
 They just have to make sure they highlight all the good attributes in the recruitment material.
 Similar to how employees of small businesses wear multiple hats, in a small hospital or facility the nurses will likely have a direct impact on the patient, get more responsibilities and deal with less bureaucracy, all of which should be conveyed during recruiting, says Sullivan.